ph00lt0/blocklist/README.md

 ## uBlock Origin
 uBlock Origin does not seem to work with Gitlab's raw file for some vague reason.
-You can add;
+You can add:
 ```
 https://raw.githubusercontent.com/ph00lt0/blocklists/master/blocklist.txt
 ```